 1 NPS/FWS/BIA – Cost estimate should be based on estimated final cost of the incident.

-2 BIA – For fires costing less than $5 million WFDSS approval authority is delegated to the Agency Superintendent for lands within the Fairbanks Agency (Doyon Region).
+2 BIA – For fires costing less than $5 million, WFDSS approval authority is delegated to the Agency Superintendent for lands within the Fairbanks Agency (Doyon Region).
 Outside of the Fairbanks Agency, decisions for fires costing less than $5 million will be approved by the Associate Regional Director.
 Approval authority for fires costing more than $10 million has been delegated to the Regional Director.

+3 BLM–BLM-Alaska District Managers may redelegate WFDSS approval authority to Field Office Managers in accordance with BLM policy.

-3 BLM–Alaska approvals have been re-delegated to the Field Manager per agency policy.
-District Managers will provide written notification to the State Director when an incident meets or exceeds federal combined expenditures of $5 million and more than 50% of the burned acres are managed by DOI and ANCSA.
-District Managers will provide written notification to the National Director when an incident meets or exceeds federal combined expenditures of $10 million and more than 50% of the burned acres are managed by DOI and ANCSA.
+The Alaska Fire Service Manager will provide written notification to the State Director when an incident meets or exceeds federal combined expenditures of $5 million and more than 50% of the burned acres are managed by DOI and ANCSA and to the National Director when an incident meets or exceeds federal combined expenditures of $10 million and more than 50% of the burned acres are managed by DOI and ANCSA.
 Notifications should be emailed with a cc to the BLM Fire and Aviation Directorate Assistant Director.

 4 NPS – Park Superintendents will provide written notification to the Regional and/or Agency Director when an incident meets or exceeds federal combined expenditures of $5 million and/or $10 million in suppression costs, AND more than 50% of the burned acres are managed by the NPS.
 Written notifications should be emailed with a cc to the Chief, Branch of Wildland Fire.

-5 FWS – WFDSS approval authority in Alaska has been delegated to Refuge Mangers for all fires.
-The Alaska Region Chief of Refuges will be notified when combined federal expenditures exceed $5 million, and the R7 Chief of Refuges and National Director will be notified when combined federal expenditures exceed $10 million.
+5 FWS – FWS WFDSS approval authority has been delegated to Refuge Managers for all fires since suppression funding flows through BLM Alaska Fire Service instead of FWS.
+When an incident meets or exceeds federal combined expenditures of $5 million AND more than 50% of the burned acres are managed by the FWS, the Alaska Fire Service Manager will ensure that written notification is provided to the Regional Chief of Refuges and the Branch of Wildland Fire Chief.
+When an incident meets or exceeds federal combined expenditures of $10 million AND more than 50% of the burned acres are managed by the FWS, the Alaska Fire Service Manager will ensure that written notification is provided to the FWS National Director, the Regional Chief of Refuges and the Branch of Wildland Fire Chief.

-6 ANCSA Corporations – AFS retains fiscal and joint jurisdictional responsibility for ANCSA Corporation lands in USFS Protection although there is no mechanism for funds exchange between BLM and USFSMaster Interagency Agreement for Wildland Fire Management (PDF).
+6 Federal Reimbursement Limitations – BLM and BLM/AFS retain fiscal and joint jurisdictional responsibility for DOI and ANCSA Corporation lands in USFS Protection.
+The USFS retains fiscal and jurisdictional responsibility for all USFS lands.
+However, because there is no mechanism for the exchange of funds between BLM and USFS per the Master Interagency Agreement for Wildland Fire Management (PDF) Section VI.B.1, any USFS expenditures on DOI lands and any DOI expenditures on USFS lands are non-reimbursable.

-7 Other Federal and Department of Defense Agencies U.S. Army Garrison Alaska (USAG Alaska) manages some lands in conjunction with the Bureau of Land Management.
-The AFS Military FMO works with USAG Alaska and BLM to determine jurisdictional Agency for fires on these lands.
-As of March 2020, the only suppression agreement with the Army in Alaska is the a memorandum of agreement and annual operating plan between BLM Alaska and the U.S. Army Garrison Fort Wainwright which specifies joint BLM/Army responsibilities for fire management on the Yukon and Donnelly training ranges.
-There are no arrangements in place for other federal and military lands in Alaska, including the Fort Greely Missile Defense site.
+7 Other Federal and Department of Defense Agencies - U.S. Army Garrison Alaska (USAG Alaska) manages some lands in conjunction with the Bureau of Land Management including the Yukon and Donnelly training ranges.
+The AFS Military Zone FMO works with USAG Alaska and BLM to determine jurisdictional and fiscal responsibility for fires on these lands.
 An agreement between Alaska DNR and the U.S. Air Force Joint-Base Elmendorf-Richardson describes fire management roles and responsibilities for fires occurring on the base.
+There are no agreements or fiscal arrangements in place for other federal and military lands in Alaska, including the Fort Greely Missile Defense site.

 8 USFS- This authority may be retained at the Regional Forester level.